Why is this survey taking place?

-The core of this questionnaire was developed by Ipsos MORI in conjunction with Sport England.
+The core of this questionnaire was developed by Ipsos in conjunction with Sport England.

-Ipsos MORI is a registered and independent survey organisation and strictly adheres to the Market Research Society's ethical code of conduct.
-Ipsos UK and MORI, who you may have heard of separately, merged in October 2005 to form the second largest research organisation in the UK.
-Ipsos MORI was awarded the new international process Standard ISO 20252 and the International Standard for Information Security ISO 27001 by the accredited assessment body Marketing Quality Assurance (MQA), the first survey agency in the world to achieve both of these standards.
-For more information about Ipsos MORI please go to www.ipsos-mori.com.
+Ipsos is a registered and independent survey organisation and strictly adheres to the Market Research Society's ethical code of conduct.
+Ipsos who you may have previously known as Ipsos MORI is the second largest research organisation in the UK.
+Ipsos was awarded the new international process Standard ISO 20252 and the International Standard for Information Security ISO 27001 by the accredited assessment body Marketing Quality Assurance (MQA), the first survey agency in the world to achieve both of these standards.
+For more information about Ipsos please go to www.ipsos.com.

 Why was I sent a questionnaire?

-You have been sent a questionnaire because you were randomly selected from the postal address file (PAF).
+You have been sent a questionnaire because you were randomly selected from the postcode address file (PAF).
 PAF is a collection of over 29 million Royal Mail postal addresses and 1.8 million postcodes.
-About 60,000 addresses in England are selected monthly for each wave of the Active Lives Survey.
+About 40,000 to 60,000 addresses in England are selected monthly for each wave of the Active Lives Survey.

 There is only one person aged 16 or over in my household, can I share the second password or questionnaire with a friend or relative?

 If you are the only person aged 16 or over, then we only want you to complete the questionnaire.
 We choose households to take part in the Active Lives Survey at random.
 It is important that everyone has an equal chance of being chosen to take part so please do not share your questionnaire with anyone who does not live in your household.